mccartni-aws/llama-fine-tuning/README.md

 # TRL Fine-Tuning for Llama Models

-Welcome to the GitHub repository dedicated to fine-tuning Llama2 and Llama3 models using Transformer Reinforcement Learning (TRL) methods and custom configurations for generating recommendation systems.
+Welcome to this repository dedicated to fine-tuning Llama2 and Llama3 models using Transformer Reinforcement Learning (TRL) methods and custom configurations for generating recommendation systems.

 ## Overview